Finite Element Analysis of Plate and Shell Structures: Part 1 - Plates

 Custom finite element mesh generated using GMSH.

 In section 7, we'll use our new meshing functionality from the previous section to build a custom finite element mesh that much more closely resembles a real world slab.
 We will then modify our solver code to directly process this mesh.
-We'll analyse the structure using our custom solver and again validate this result against an OpenSeesPy solution.
-This is going to throw up an interesting side-effect of our earlier attempts to eliminate shear locking using selective integration!

-Section 8: Eliminating zero-energy displacements
+Section 8: Eliminating Zero-Energy Displacements

-In the previous section, we saw that our attempts to eliminate shear locking by using selective integration revealed another interesting problem - zero energy displacements or zero energy mechanisms.
+In the previous section, we saw that our attempts to eliminate shear-locking by using selective integration revealed another interesting problem, zero-energy displacements or zero-energy mechanisms.
 So, for our Reissner-Mindlin element to be truly effective we need a strategy to eliminate this behaviour.
-In this final section, we'll explore a popular approach to do just that, using assumed transverse shear strain fields.
-Once implemented, we'll have a robust and versatile Reissner-Mindlin element.

-Custom mesh finite element analysis displacement . | EngineeringSkills.com
+Custom mesh finite element analysis - displacement map free from shear-locking and zero-energy displacements. | EngineeringSkills.com

-Custom mesh finite element analysis displacement .
+Custom mesh finite element analysis - displacement map free from shear-locking and zero-energy displacements.

 Who is this course for?